 - 3 lbs potatoes scrubbed, peeled, and chopped

 - ¼ cup almond milk plus 2 Tablespoons

 - Bring a large pot of water to a boil.
 Add the potatoes and boil until fork tender, roughly 10 minutes.

 - Drain the potatoes.
-Add the milk and ghee and mash the potatoes thoroughly.
-Add spices and mix well.
+Add the milk, ghee, and spices and mash the potatoes thoroughly.
 Enjoy!

 Did you try this recipe?
 Let me know in the comments (and leave a rating!) below how it turned out!